mangoman2233/stacks-queues-template/README.md

 _**Hint**: use a stack!
 And make sure the braces **MATCH**!_

+_**Hint 2:**: consider making your code DRYer by using a dictionary to determine if an open or closed brace matches.
+(For full credit, **DO NOT** use the dictionary in place of the stack to determine overall matching.)_

 ## Problem 3: generate binary number strings

 Write a function ```generate_binary_numbers``` that